Thinklab-SJTU/ThinkMatch/README.md

 ### When not to use ThinkMatch

 You may find the environment setup in ThinkMatch complicated and the details of graph matching hard to understand.
-``pygmtools`` has a user-friendly API, and is recommended for the following cases:
+``pygmtools`` offers a user-friendly API, and is recommended for the following cases:

 * If you want to integrate graph matching as a step of your pipeline (either learning or non-learning, with ``numpy``/``pytorch``/``jittor``/``paddle``).